conda/ceps/cep-????.md

 #### `__glibc`

 This virtual package MUST be present when the native platform is `linux-*`.
-Its version value MUST be set to the system `libc` version, constrained to the first two components (major and minor) formatted as `{major}.{minor}`.
+Its version value MUST be set to the system GNU `libc` version, constrained to the first two components (major and minor) formatted as `{major}.{minor}`.
 The build string MUST be `0`.

-The `libc` version can be computed via:
+The GNU `libc` version can be computed via:

 - Python's `os.confstr("CS_GNU_LIBC_VERSION")`
 - `getconf GNU_LIBC_VERSION`